tigranb2/local-geth/README.md

 ```

 ## getTx-v2.js
-getTx-v2 returns all transactions on a node within a certain range and outputs them to log.txt.
+getTx-v2 returns all transactions on a node within a certain range and outputs them to /data/log.txt.
 Make sure that the node whose transactions you want to get is running with a WebSocket address and port.
 Execute the following in a new terminal instance:
 ```